 PREE is an online platform for lively, vital writing from the Caribbean.
 Our scope is wide, ranging from fiction and poetry to art writing, non-fiction, interviews and experimental short to medium form texts.
 We are the pre-eminent forum for writing in, from and on the region, a showcase for the exceptional prose and creative expression the Caribbean is fast developing a reputation for.

-Calabash Literary Festival will conveniently take place immediately after our Writing Studio.
+Calabash Literary Festival will conveniently take place immediately before our Writing Studio.